JuusoQ/JuusonTwitterAnalytiikka/README.md

 # JuusonTwitterAnalytiikka
-Briefly in English: a R script that can be used to analyze interactions on Twitter.

 JuusonTwitterAnalytiikka on yksinkertainen skripti, jonka avulla pystyy tarkastelemaan kenelle lähettelee twiittejä jos se ei syystä tai toisesta ole ilmiselvää.